 This is a medical condition that affects their immune system and causes them to react to things in the environment.

 Sharing with others: Information for clubs

 What is an emergency?

 What to do in an emergency?

-MEDICINES TO AVOID

-Please a void administering the following medications.
+Please av MEDICINES TO AVOID oid administering the following medications.

-EMERGENCY

-CONTACT:
+EMERGENCY CONTACT: